typicalday/dogen-firebase-extensions/dogen-ap/PREINSTALL.md

 # Will Dogen have access to my data?<a name="will-dogen-have-access-to-my-data" />

 In short, Dogen's services and team will never have direct access to your project resources or application data.
-Information flows from the open source extension you install (which provides Firestore triggers to communicate **only blueprint data** to Dogen's API).
+Information flows in one direction from the open source extension you install (which communicates **only blueprint data** to Dogen's API).
 The API then generates a Firebase web application.
 This application requires a logged in user to gain access to your database.
 Its this logged in user who has the access, not the application itself.

-The biggest takeaway here is the application platform only communicates with your Firebase project.
+The biggest takeaway here is your custom application platform only communicates with your Firebase project.
 This means the data only flows in one direction.
 The end result is we only receive blueprint data and we have no way to access your application data, and thats the best kind of privacy there is!

 # How will this affect my Google billing?<a name="how-will-this-affect-my-google-billing" />

+**Important**: Dogen is currently in its alpha testing phase and is provided "as is" without any warranties.
+We advise using it with caution, regularly backing up your data, and reviewing your Firebase billing to avoid unexpected charges.

 This extension uses Firebase and Google Cloud Platform services which may have associated charges:

-- Firestore Database
+- Firestore Database to store your application data.
-- Cloud Functions
+- Cloud Functions for reacting to changes in your Firestore database.
-- Secret Manager to store Dogen's official API key
+- Secret Manager to store Dogen's official API key.
-- Task Queues
+- Task Queues to manage batch processes.

 Dogen provides advanced administrative capabilities, allowing you to perform complex actions on these cloud resources.
-With great power comes great responsibility.
 Be aware and take care when using these features to avoid incurring unexpected charges.
 It is recommended to frequently monitor the usage of the extension in the Firebase console.

 When you use Firebase Extensions, you're only charged for the underlying resources that you use.
 A paid-tier billing plan is only required if the extension uses a service that requires a paid-tier plan, for example, calling a Google Cloud Platform API or making outbound network requests to non-Google services.
 All Firebase services offer a free tier of usage.
 [Learn more about Firebase billing.](https://firebase.google.com/pricing)